Encounters is the UK’s leading short film, animation and virtual reality festival.

 23. Please ensure that your upload adheres to the specifications supplied via the submission platforms.
 It is the submitter’s responsibility to ensure that the film uploaded/linked is viewable by the festival.
 Unwatchable submissions may be disqualified.

 24. Films that are submitted directly to the festival will not be considered for selection, it is the responsibility of the submitter to ensure that the film is correctly submitted via one of our submission platforms.
 If you are having technical problems with the submission platform you must resolve these with the platform provider – we cannot offer technical support.
 The festival is unable to return any screeners.

-25. All films selected for competition will be screened in our video library during the festival and online for 12 months after the festival.
+25. All films selected for competition will be screened in our video library during the festival.
 The primary contact details given on the entry form will be published in the Festival Catalogue unless a distributor is identified.
 This video library may be promoted to and accessed by Festival Programmers, Distributors, Buyers, Commissioners and Sales Agents, as well as festival delegates.